 - Serve 2 scones per person with a portion of clotted cream, jam and chocolate sauce at the side.
 Don’t forget a large pot of tea

 - Slice the scones in half and spread the jam & cream over the scones.
-Add a little fresh fruit if desired and drizzle a tsp of chocolate sauce over the top of each half
+Add a little fresh fruit if desired and drizzle a teaspoon of chocolate sauce over the top of each half